 Dad never had to ask us kids twice.
 After all, what kid doesn’t want popcorn?
 For that matter, what adult doesn’t want popcorn?
-Certainly, no true snackoisseur could turn it down.
+Indeed, no true snackoisseur could turn it down.

 Some of my fondest childhood memories center around popcorn.
-After watching TV a few hours after dinner on the nights my Mom worked, Dad would always get hungry for a snack, and offer to make popcorn for my younger brother, baby sister and me.
+After watching TV a few hours on the nights my Mom worked, Dad would always crave a snack.
+So he offered to pop a batch of popcorn for my younger brother, baby sister and me.
 Upon hearing our squeals of delight, Dad dug out the big, cast-iron pot from the cabinet in that little kitchen of our humble home on Preller Avenue in our home town of Worth, Illinois.

-He poured the corn oil to cover the bottom of the pot and fired up the stove before adding a layer of golden kernels to the oil, covering the pot with its heavy lid.
-Within the watched-pot-never-boils minutes of silent anticipation, the smell of sizzling oil heating the corn filled the kitchen, Then, sounded the long-awaited pop of that first kernel bursting into a fluffy, white puff ball.
-A few more kernels pinged against the pot lid as the aroma expanded into the air.
-My favorite part was the fireworks finale of exploding kernels, raising the lid off the pot, signaling the popcorn was ready.
+He poured the corn oil to cover the bottom of the pot and fired up the stove before adding a layer of golden kernels to the oil and placing a lid on the pot.
+Within the watched-pot-never-boils minutes of silent anticipation, the smell of sizzling oil heating filled the kitchen.
+Then sounded the long-awaited pop of that first kernel bursting into a fluffy, white puffball.
+A few more seeds pinged against the pot lid as the aroma expanded.
+My favorite part was the fireworks finale of exploding kernels, raising the pot’s cover, signaling the popcorn was ready.

 After Dad salted the finished product, he gave each of us a bowl of the white puffy snack to enjoy with a glass of ice-cold cola.
 The sweet, bubbly chilled soda was the perfect complement to the warm, salty popcorn, which made us thirsty.